 Eight-Hour Defensive Driving Course (DDC-8)

-This course offered at the RMESTC consists of an 8-hour defensive driving course that begins at 8:00 a.m. and goes until 5:00 p.m.
-The first 4 hours are spent in the classroom as stated above.
-A box lunch is provided at noon as part of the 8-hour course cost.
-After lunch, the next 4 hours are spent in a “hands-on” atmosphere on the driving track.
-Here, students are able to test the skills they learned in the classroom firsthand.
-The students are divided into various smaller groups where the instructors provide one-on-one attention, to help students better understand the techniques used in each scenario.
-At the end of the course, each student receives a National Safety Council certificate, or a certificate from the RMESTC, or both, for successful completion of the course.
+This course offered at the RMESTC consists of an eight-hour defensive driving course that begins at 8:00 a.m. and goes until 5:00 p.m.
+The first four hours are spent in the classroom — the curriculum is the same as that for the Four-Hour Defensive Driving Course.
+(A box lunch is provided at noon as part of the 8-hour course cost.)
+The afternoon session is spent in a “hands-on” atmosphere on the driving track.
+Students are able to test the skills they learned in the classroom firsthand.
+The students are divided into various groups where the instructors provide one-on-one instruction in basic driving skills as well as time in our Skidcar, where the students gain experience in controlling vehicles in icy conditions in a safe environment.
+Upon successful completion of the course, each student receives a National Safety Council certificate and/or a certificate from the RMESTC.

 Who Can Take the Course?